How much is your case worth?Get a free case evaluation

 Ultimately, the NHTSA sees automated driving systems (ADS) as a feature that will reduce the frequency of car accidents and save lives, anticipating full highway autopilot as early as 2025.
 Despite this, autonomous vehicle control is still relatively early in the development phase, and the number of related accidents is rising.
 With few laws regarding self-driving cars in effect, and even fewer court cases resolved to establish a precedent, the legal ground surrounding self-driving car accidents is largely in untested ground.

 If you’ve been injured as a result of an autopilot car crash (or in an instance where you believe autonomous vehicle control may have been involved), taking your case to a personal injury firm like Avrek Law that has a track record in successfully resolving cutting-edge automotive cases is the best way to recover proper compensation for your injuries.
-With more than $1 billion recovered for personal injury victims in the states of California, Arizona, and Nevada, our firm has more than 50 years of combined experience resolving cases in favor of our clients.
+With more than $1 billion recovered for personal injury victims, our firm has more than 50 years of combined experience resolving cases in favor of our clients.

 Have more questions about how the self-driving cars debate could affect your case?
 Avrek Law provides free consultations and may be able to help – contact us to learn more!